 Consequently, the owner producer can authorize even reworked reproduction of protected music with or without overlapping and adding audio effects.

-It falls within the copies replica’s right that Law confers on the record producer.
+It falls within the copy replica’s right that the Law confers on the record producer.

 Generally, performers and performing artists are the: